 While researchers typically use classical or nutrient media supplemented with 10% or higher serum for cell lines, primary cells often require specialty media formulated for specific cell types.
 The combination of an optimized basal medium and a growth supplement comprised of specific growth factors and hormones enables lower serum use (2-5%).
 In addition to lowering serum, efforts to remove serum from primary culture media have also been employed with varying success.
 For example, serum-free media for primary neurons and epithelial cells are used regularly.
 Furthermore, as therapies using cultured cells are approaching clinical use, media free of any animal-derived components (animal-free) are in especially high demand.

 Designing and optimizing low serum or serum-free specialty media for primary cells can be costly and time-consuming.
-ScienCell has spent the past 19 years developing the largest variety of low serum (46) and serum-free (32) specialty media for primary cells.
+ScienCell has spent over 20 years developing the largest variety of low serum (46) and serum-free (32) specialty media for primary cells.
 We also offer animal component-free media for keratinocytes, fibroblasts, hematopoietic cells, and pluripotent and mesenchymal stem cells.
 ScienCell is committed to developing new serum- and animal component-free media to better support researchers’ needs.
 Please visit our website for more information: www.sciencellonline.com.